dobrado is an open source multi-user content management system that supports many indieweb features.

-- Posts can send and receive webmentions and have webactions set via indie-config.
+- Posts can send and receive webmentions and have webactions set via a webaction handler.
 Subscribers can be notified about new posts by either PuSH or rssCloud.

-- Users can set a web action handler on the page they choose to write from.
+- Users can set their web action handler to the page they choose to write from.